hasura/graphql-engine/README.md

 ### Writing resolvers

-Every resolver is a function that is executed with the following arguements in the order below:
+Every resolver is a function that is executed with the following arguments in the order below:

 1. `root`: The root of the current field
-2. `args`: The arguements provided in the query
+2. `args`: The arguments provided in the query
 3. `context`: The server context, which also consists of headers
 4. `info`: The AST document related to the query made